Typical PGG Schedule

 Students may begin graduate work in the summer preceding the usual fall starting date by carrying out a laboratory research rotation.
 Usually students take three semesters to rotate in three different labs, often working in very different areas.
 This endows them with a spectrum of knowledge of modern experimental approaches, familiarizes them with the faculty and students across the group and supports optimal selection of the thesis direction and lab.
 After each rotation students give short post-rotational presentation to their peers and faculty.

 In the spring semester of the second year, students prepare to a qualifying exam.
 This process starts with selection of a research topic in a future thesis lab and submission of an abstract of the proposed research project.
-After approval of an abstract by Chair of Prelim Exam Committee and appointing three members of the Committee, a student prepares written exam in a form of NIH-type (20-pages) grant and submits it to the Committee for primary evaluation and admission to an oral exam that consists of a 25 minute seminar presentation on the literature background the hypothesis and experimental strategy for the proposal in front of peers and faculty, followed by oral defense of the written proposal in form of answering questions and discussion with the Committee members.
+After approval of an abstract by the Chair of the Candidacy Exam Committee and appointing three members of the Committee, a student prepares written exam in a form of NIH-type (20-pages) grant and submits it to the Committee for primary evaluation and admission to an oral exam that consists of a 25 minute seminar presentation on the literature background the hypothesis and experimental strategy for the proposal in front of peers and faculty, followed by oral defense of the written proposal in form of answering questions and discussion with the Committee members.
 After passing the exam, students embark on the full-time thesis research in selected labs.
 More details on academic pursuits of the students in the PGG are given in the Student Handbook.

 Above you will find the list of courses currently offered by the Pharmacology Graduate Program, and their brief description, linked to detailed syllabi of each course.